Certora/Documentation/docs/cvl/methods.md

 variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

-The call can also refer to variables introduced by the `with(env e)` or `receiver(address a)` annotations.
-Here `e` or `a` may be replaced with any valid identifiers.
+The function call may also refer to the special variable `calledContract`.

-The variable defined by the `receiver` clause gives the address of the contract on which the summarized method was called (this is useful for identifying the called contract in {ref}`wildcard summaries
+This variable gives address of the contract on which the summarized method was called (this is useful for identifying the called contract in {ref}`wildcard summaries <cvl2-wildcards>`).
-<cvl2-wildcards>`).

 For example, a wildcard summary for a `transferFrom` method may apply to multiple ERC20 contracts; the summary can update the correct ghost variables as